JohnGrime/MolecularUtilities/Programs/README.md

 Generate the fluctuation spectra for a bilayer membrane from LAMMPS trajectories (using LAMMPS trajectory frame class)

-Running the program with no command line options revelas a brief user guide:
+Running the program with no command line options reveals a brief user guide:

 	MolecularUtilities $ bin/Distances
 	MolecularUtilities $